 The Mansion Tea Stall has acquired a decent amount of fame amongst food bloggers and tourists ever since Mark Wiens featured it in one of his Migrationology videos.

-This restaurant sits on the edge of the Klang River in an area of Kuala Lumpur that might not be the most beautiful but has a great selection of local restaurants.
+This restaurant sits on the edge of the Klang River away from KLCC in an area of Kuala Lumpur that might not be the most beautiful but has a great selection of affordable restaurants.

 From Masjid Jamek LRT station you’ll walk for around 8 minutes until you reach the Mansion Tea Stall.
 The restaurant is simple with no-frills seating but very friendly staff.